Toggle: English / Spanish

 There is no known prevention.
 Avoiding cataract surgery or taking special precautions during cataract surgery may delay the need for a corneal transplant.

-- Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, California.
-Also reviewed by David Zieve, MD, MHA, Isla Oglvie, PhD, and the A.D.A.M.
+- Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Oglvie, PhD, and the A.D.A.M.
 Editorial team.